New to NCAR and the CISL computing environment?

 We provide two types of storage for users.
 Our disk-based Globally Accessible Data Environment (best known as GLADE) is accessible from any of the HPC, analysis, and visualization computer clusters that CISL manages.

 Each user has dedicated space on GLADE that includes a home directory, which is backed up daily, as well as scratch and work spaces for short-term use.

 Our High Performance Storage System (HPSS) is available for longer-term storage of large data sets and other essential files.
-To copy files to this tape-based system, and to retrieve them later on, you’ll use one of two transfer methods that are explained in our HPSS documentation.
+To copy files to this tape-based system, and to retrieve them later on, you’ll use one of the transfer methods that are explained in our HPSS documentation.

 Many of our users find the data sets in our Research Data Archive and other repositories invaluable in their work.
 These data sets include meteorological and oceanographic observations, operational and reanalysis model outputs, and others that support atmospheric and geosciences research.

 The Consulting Services Group (CSG) provides expert advice about our computing resources and a range of related topics.
 These include programming, optimizing code, data analysis and post-processing, visualization, and mass storage.